-Today, Container Home Hub is featuring this fabulous Wisconsin container home!
-Built for the Spoors family, this custom designer home was built by MODS to their exact specifications and features all the creature comforts you would expect from a traditionally built home.
+Today, Container Home Hub is featuring this fabulous Wisconsin shipping container home!
+Built for the Spoors family, this custom-designed home was built by MODS to their exact specifications and features all the creature comforts you would expect from a traditionally built home.
 The only difference is the materials and unique concept of the project.

 The design of the home itself is absolutely stunning.
 The three story layout is as crisp and beautiful as any other home might be and features some excellent elements like multiple porches and large picture windows.
 The bottom floor also features a massive 2 ½ car garage for any storage needs.

 The roof access from the second story is one of the most interesting features of the exterior.
 We love the nautical-type railings that line the upper decks.
 They give this whole container home a feel that is both traditional and incredibly modern.

 The interior is just as unique as the exterior.
 The live edge countertop is a fantastic addition to the kitchen and something that we haven’t seen before.
 If you are going to build a container home, you should use it as a chance to do something completely different, and that is exactly what the designers have done here.